Airstack-xyz/demos/lens/lens-resolver-starter/README.md

 # Lens Resolver

-This folder contains the final code for building a Lens resolver.
+This folder contains the starter code for building a Lens resolver.

 This demo demonstrates how to use Airstack APIs to resolve Lens profiles to other web3 identities.